-Tom Greco is the Vice President and Senior Counsel for Contracts and Technology at the American Bankers Association and focuses on business, technology and legal issues as a member of the association’s General Counsel’s office.
+Tom Greco is the Senior Vice President and Senior Counsel for Contracts and Technology at the American Bankers Association and focuses on business, technology and legal issues as a member of the association’s General Counsel’s office.
 His is responsible for fTLD’s in-house legal counsel.

 Sam Lisker is the American Bankers Association’s Senior Vice President for Finance, Administration and Industry Providers with ABA’s Professional Development Group, which provides professional development, education and training to the financial services industry.

 Kenice Middleton is the Senior Vice President, Technology and Cybersecurity Risk for BITS, the technology policy division of the Bank Policy Institute, where she works with financial institutions on cybersecurity and risk management decision making against current and future technologies.

 - Canadian Life and Health Insurance Association Inc.